yul154/Summary-and-Interviews/Hibernate&JPA .md

 ##  What are the features/benefits of Spring Data JPA?

 * Spring Data JPA provides features to Query creation from method names.
-* Using Spring Data Jpa we can remove a lot of code by creating an abstract repository class that provides CRUD operations for our entities.
+* Using Spring Data Jpa provides predefined repository methods to perform CRUD operation.
+* by implementing one of the Repository interfaces, the DAO will already have some basic CRUD methods (and queries) defined and implemented.
+* remove the DAO implementations entirely
+* As a developer you write your repository interfaces, including custom finder methods, and Spring will provide the implementation automatically.
+* Spring Data JPA need not write an implementation of the repository interface.
+Spring Data JPA creates an implementation when you run the application.
 * Spring Data Jpa provides PagingAndSortingRepository interface for sorting and pagination support

 ## How to enable Spring Data JPA features.

-* First, we need to define some configuration class let’s say JpaConfig.java and then we need to use @EnableJpaRepositories annotation with that class.
+* First, we need to define some configuration class let’s say JpaConfig.java and
+* then we need to use @EnableJpaRepositories annotation with that class.

 ## Difference between findById() and getOne() in Spring Data JPA?